ibm-skills-network/clarity-knowledgebase/docs/labs/tools/jupyterlab/overview.md

+---
+sidebar_position: 1
+---

-# JupyterLab
+# Overview

 Jupyterlab is a fully-featured python notebook environment.

-We provide it to authors when [JupyterLite](./jupyterlite) has insufficient compatibility.
+We provide it to authors when [JupyterLite](/docs/labs/tools/jupyterlite/overview) has insufficient compatibility.

 ## Should you use JupyterLab?

-If possible, we ***strongly recommend*** you use [JupyterLite](./jupyterlite) instead of JupyterLab.
+If possible, we ***strongly recommend*** you use [JupyterLite](/docs/labs/tools/jupyterlite/overview) instead of JupyterLab.

-For more information on why [JupyterLite](./jupyterlite) is preferred over JupyterLab see [JupyterLite vs JupyterLab](../jupyterlite-vs-jupyterlab).
+For more information on why [JupyterLite](/docs/labs/tools/jupyterlite/overview) is preferred over JupyterLab see [JupyterLite vs JupyterLab](/docs/labs/misc/jupyterlite-vs-jupyterlab).

-For information on [JupyterLite](./jupyterlite)'s limitations and suitability for your lab, visit [JupyterLite - Should you use JupyterLite?](./jupyterlite#should-you-use-jupyterlite).
+For information on [JupyterLite](/docs/labs/tools/jupyterlite/overview)'s limitations and suitability for your lab, visit [Should you use JupyterLite?](/docs/labs/tools/jupyterlite/overview#should-you-use-jupyterlite).

-You should only use JupyterLab if you have confirmed, based on the above resources, that [JupyterLite](./jupyterlite) is unsuitable for your purposes.
+You should only use JupyterLab if you have confirmed, based on the above resources, that [JupyterLite](/docs/labs/tools/jupyterlite/overview) is unsuitable for your purposes.

 ## JupyterLab Types

 We offer two distinct versions of JupyterLab: JupyterLab Current and JupyterLab Classic.
-If you cannot use [JupyterLite](./jupyterlite) for your Jupyter notebook lab, we ***strongly recommend*** using JupyterLab Current unless you need some of the unique features of JupyterLab Classic.
+If you cannot use [JupyterLite](/docs/labs/tools/jupyterlite/overview) for your Jupyter notebook lab, we ***strongly recommend*** using JupyterLab Current unless you need some of the unique features of JupyterLab Classic.
 JupyterLab Current offers:

 - Python 3.12
 - A recent kernel for R
 - Faster loading than JupyterLab Classic
-- Free access to watsonx.ai, OpenAI, and Anthropic APIs; see [Free APIs Available in Skills Network Labs](../free-apis.md) for details and limitations
+- Free access to watsonx.ai, OpenAI, and Anthropic APIs; see [Free APIs Available in Skills Network Labs](/docs/labs/features/free-apis) for details and limitations

 In contrast, JupyterLab Classic offers:
 - Python 3.7
 - An older kernel for R
 - Kernels for Julia and Swift
 - Slower loading than JupyterLab Current
-- Free access to the OpenAI API, but not the watsonx.ai and Anthropic APIs; see [Free APIs Available in Skills Network Labs](../free-apis.md) for details and limitations
+- Free access to the OpenAI API, but not the watsonx.ai and Anthropic APIs; see [Free APIs Available in Skills Network Labs](/docs/labs/features/free-apis) for details and limitations

 Since JupyterLab Current is ***strongly recommended*** over JupyterLab Classic, we have provided a guide to help you convert JupyterLab Classic labs to JupyterLab Current labs.
-You can find the guide at [Upgrading to the Latest Version of JupyterLab](../upgrade-jupyterlab.md).
+You can find the guide at [Upgrading to the Latest Version of JupyterLab](/docs/labs/misc/upgrade-lab-tool-version).

 ## Using JupyterLab